April travel insurance USA review: detailed analysis of coverage, limits and pricing

 • Coverage becomes primary on Essential and Choice plans

-• A wide list of covered events for cancellation, including job loss, weather, terrorism
+• A wide range of covered events for cancellation, including job loss, weather, and terrorism

 • Want everything in one place?
-This does it.
+This does exactly that.
 No add-ons needed

 Disadvantages